Operations & Packaging Guide (Draft)

 target/debian/directory (e.g.,crates/runloopd/target/debian/runloopd_0.1.0_amd64.deb).
 Install withsudo apt install crates/<crate>/target/debian/<pkg>_<ver>_<arch>.deb. -

 runloopdpackage duties: install/usr/bin/runloopd, systemd service, tmpfiles definition,/etc/runloop/config.yaml(as a conffile), and docs.
 The maintainer scripts create therunloopsystem user, chown/var/lib/runloop//var/log/runloop, callsystemd-tmpfiles --create, runsystemctl daemon-reload, and enable but do not startrunloopd.serviceon a first-time install so operators can edit config before launching.
 They should also create/var/lib/runloop/agentsand/var/lib/runloop/openings(owned byrunloop:runloop) sorlp agent install --root /var/lib/runloop/agentsis immediately usable.
+The package also ships the default agent bundles under/usr/lib/runloop/agentsand thecompose_emailandsmoke_execopenings under/etc/runloop/openings/compose_email.yamland/etc/runloop/openings/smoke_exec.yaml.
+It seeds writable copies into/var/lib/runloop/{agents,openings}and refreshes them on upgrade only when they remain unmodified (tracked via a directory hash).
 Upgrades capture whether the daemon was running prior todpkgstopping it and automatically restartrunloopd.serviceonce the new bits are configured, keeping CLI/agent traffic flowing with zero downtime. -

 The CLI (